 - Apply for admission to Seattle University.
-A student must be ACCEPTED to Seattle University before being considered for financial aid. - Submit by mail the Financial Aid Form to CSS offices in Berkeley, California or Princeton, New Jersey.
-Be sure to indicate Seattle University as a recipient of the need analysis which will be calculated from the information you provide on the statement you mail to CSS. - Submit the Seattle University Application for Aid to the Seattle University Financial Aid Office. - 4) Apply by mail for the Basic Educational Opportunity Grant by using either the CSS Financial Aid Form or a Basic Grant application form.
-Either form will generate a Student Eligibility Report (SER) by mail to the applicant.
-Submit all three copies of the SER to the SU Financial Aid Office.
+A student must be ACCEPTED to Seattle University before being considered for financial aid. - 2) Submit by mail the Financial Aid Form with the required fee to CSS offices in Berkeley, California or Princeton, New Jersey.
+Be sure to indicate Seattle University as a recipient of the need analysis which will be calculated from the information you provide on the statement you mail to CSS. - Submit a notarized copy of the Seattle University Application for Aid to the Seattle University Financial Aid Office.